-We may seek to obtain additional capital through the sale of debt or equity securities if we deem it desirable or necessary.
-These sales may include the sale of equity securities from time to time through an "at the market offering program" under an Equity Distribution Agreement.
+We may seek to obtain additional capital through the sale of debt or equity securities, if we deem it desirable or necessary.
+These sales may include the sale of equity securities from time to time through our "at the market offering program" with Jefferies LLC under the Equity Distribution Agreement dated May 20, 2022 (see Note 6, Common Stock, of the notes to the interim consolidated financial statements).
 However, we may be unable to obtain such additional capital when needed, or on terms favorable to us or our stockholders, if at all.
 If we raise additional funds by issuing equity securities, the percentage ownership of our stockholders will be reduced, stockholders may experience additional dilution, or such equity securities may provide for rights, preferences or privileges senior to those of the holders of our common stock.
 If additional funds are raised through the issuance of debt securities, the terms of such securities may place restrictions on our ability to operate our business.